 If selected, Dance on Camera Festival will require certain press materials to include high-resolution production stills, trailers, key art, director bio, and other production and crew notes.

 Submission of an entry gives Dance on Camera Festival and its presenters permission to have excerpts of accepted work, including film trailers, and publicity shots shown in all promotional activities related to the festival.

-The following exhibition formats are eligible for Festival screening: DCP, HDCAM, BETACAM, 35MM, and in some cases digital formats for feature length films.
+The following exhibition formats are eligible for Festival screening: DCP, 35MM, and ProRes 422.
 Dance on Camera Festival requires a BluRay back-up for feature length films.
 The Festival will accept ProRes 422 digital files with stereo sound for short films.
 Dance on Camera Festival can arrange for discounted duplication and re-formatting at a post-house for accepted films.